Code-Institute-Submissions/TJones305-Inspirasong/README.md

 > ### *Credits*

-- Materialize: Bootstrap Library used throughout the project to make site responsive using the Bootstrap Grid System.
+- Materialize: Materialize Library used throughout the project to make site responsive using the Materialize Grid System.
 Also for the navbar and accordion base code.

 - MDN Web Docs: For Pattern Validation code.
 Code was modified to better fit my needs.